ivanjimenez/autonomous_agent/README.md

 ### Improvements

-- Task Runner Class
+- To create a Task Runner Class
-- Thread Executor
+- To create Thread Executor/Multiprocessing to take advantage of multicore architectures.
+- To improve unit/integration tests.